joemoose/psiops/docs/playing.md

 - On a **10–12**, it’s a **success**.
 Things go well, and you achieve your goal.
 - On a **13 or greater**, it’s a **critical success**.
 Things go better than expected.
 You achieve your goal with an added benefit.

+!!! note

+	Regardless of attribute values, traits, or circumstances in the narrative, the maximum dice roll modifier is +3, and the minimum is -2.

 ## Momentum

 When a player makes an *action roll*, that roll can generate *momentum*.
 You start every session with 2 points of *momentum* and generate more when you make successful *action rolls*.
 You can spend your *momentum* to receive various bonuses or resist incoming consequences.